 First, according to the Monash app, spaghetti squash is safe in servings of 1 cup.
 Heads up, servings of 1.5 cups or more are high in fructans and galactooligosaccharides.
 If you’re using a large squash, make sure to measure out your portion carefully.

-This recipe gets some of its savory flavour from garlic-infused oil.
-Because FODMAPs aren’t “fat soluble” they won’t break down in fats.
+This recipe gets some of its savoury flavour from garlic-infused oil.
+Because FODMAPs aren’t “fat-soluble” they won’t break down in fats.
 This means you can infuse their flavour in fats like butter or oil without adding any FODMAPs to your recipe.
 If you can’t find a low FODMAP garlic oil at your local store, you can grab some online from Fody Foods Co.